Gravitational back-reaction is magical: Holographic Magic and Gravity

 The linear growth eventually ceases when the extremal surface traversing the wormhole is surpassed by another, more minimal configuration.
 A different set of competing extremal surfaces, anchored to the same entangling boundary but bypassing the wormhole, emerges.
 These surfaces are essentially combinations of the extremal surfaces corresponding to subregions within each individual thermal CFT.
 Their area is given by

 The transition of dominant extremal surface occurs around $t\sim R$, which corresponds to the size of the subregion under consideration.
-Consequently, we anticipate the non-local magic in this TFD state to scale as follows:
+Consequently, we anticipate the nonlocal magic in this TFD state to scale as follows: